• Skip to primary navigation

 Four: Use a Wok to Stir Fry.
 My wok is truly my most BELOVED kitchen appliance.
 In fact, I use it to cook many other dishes on SGTO like my favorite Vegan Eggplant Lentil Curry.
 Using a wok helps to distribute heat more evenly while cooking and allows me to use less oil.
 Win, win!

-To sum it up, once the tofu is coated with the cornstarch, add 1 Tbsp sesame oil to a wok.
+To sum it up, once the tofu is coated with the cornstarch, add 1 tablespoon sesame oil to a wok.
 Once the oil is hot, add in the tofu and stir fry for 10-15 minutes until brown and crisp.
 Then, set the tofu aside for later.

 wok full of crispy cubed tofu